Menu

 From there, you’ll more easily be able to begin identifying your audience, the purpose of what you’re writing, and the scope of the project.
 Write those things down at the top of the page as well.

-You’ll now see that you’ve begun to clearly outline your project without even trying.
+You’ll now see that you’ve begun clearly outlining your project without trying.
 And you’ve even started copywriting without even realizing it.

 2. Take Your Favorite Ad and Rewrite It